evgenyneu/evgenii.com/blog/_posts/2018-02-05-when-things-dont-fall-apart.md

 There are infinitely more ways for bad things to happen then for good things.
 In other words, a probability of a bad outcome is much larger then of a good one.

 From this perspective, there is no cause of poverty.
 Or rather, there is no simple or single cause of poverty.
-Instead, there are infinitely may interacting factors that resulted in poverty.
+Instead, there are infinitely many interacting factors that are much more likely to result in poverty then in prosperity.
 Poverty is just a natural state of equilibrium, because things normally fall apart.

 What is surprising is when things don't fall apart.
 What is remarkable is that we sometimes see good stuff: prosperity, decline in violence, mortality, increase in health, income, human rights, animal rights etc.